Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/web-jetty-processing-unit-container.markdown

  </bean>
 ```

 This bean controls the actual web context that corresponds to the web application instance being deployed.
-Its context path is the property `web.context`, which defaults to `clusterInfo.name`.
-(The `clusterInfo.name` is the name of the processing unit, defaults to the war file name, but can be overridden using the override-name feature).
+Its context path is the property `web.context`, which defaults to `clusterInfo.name` (the `clusterInfo.name` is the name of the Processing Unit and by default takes the WAR file name, but this can be overridden using the `override-name` feature).

-{{% note %}}
+{{% note "Note"%}}
-In the plain mode, the context path can be the same for all different instances of the web application, even if they are running on the same GSC (JVM).
+In plain mode, the context path can be the same for all different instances of the web application, even if they are running on the same GSC (JVM).
 {{%/note%}}

 ## Jetty Maven Plugin

-If you are using Maven to create, compile, package and run unit tests, execute and deploy a Processing Unit which is a web application, make sure that inside your WAR file there are no Jetty jars.
-In your project pom.xml you should **exclude** jetty-all inside com.gigaspaces dependency.
+If you are using Maven to create, compile, package and run unit tests, or to execute and deploy a Processing Unit that is a web application, make sure that inside your WAR file there are no Jetty JARs.
+In your project `pom.xml`,  **exclude** `jetty-all` inside the `com.gigaspaces` dependency.

 For example: